-Further information: "Positioning logic in OCM cycles", Page 316
+Further information: "Positioning logic in OCM cycles", Page 336

-- 2 In the next step, the tool moves at FMAX to set-up clearance Q200 - 3 Then, the tool plunges vertically to Q353 DEPTH OF TOOL TIP - 4 The tool approaches the contour in a tangential or vertical movement (depending on the available space).
+- 2 In the next step, the tool moves at $\ensuremath{\textit{FMAX}}$ to set-up clearance $\ensuremath{\textit{Q200}}$ - 3 Then, the tool plunges vertically to Q353 DEPTH OF TOOL TIP - 4 The tool approaches the contour in a tangential or vertical movement (depending on the available space).
 For machining the chamfer, the tool uses the milling feed rate Q207 - 5 Then, the tool is retracted from the contour in a tangential or vertical movement (depending on the available space). - 6 If there are several contours, the control positions the tool at clearance height after each contour and then moves it to the next starting point.
-Steps 3 to 6 are repeated until the programmed contour is completely chamfered - 7 Finally, the tool moves to Q200 SET-UP CLEARANCE at Q253 F PRE-POSITIONING and then to Q260 CLEARANCE HEIGHT at FMAX
+Steps 3 to 6 are repeated until the programmed contour is completely chamfered - 7 Finally, the tool moves with Q253 F PRE-POSITIONING to Q200 SET-UP CLEARANCE and then at FMAX to Q260 CLEARANCE HEIGHT

 - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically calculates the starting point for chamfering.
 The starting point depends on the available space. - The control monitors the tool radius.
 Adjacent walls machined with Cycle 271 OCM CONTOUR DATA or with the 12xx figure cycles will remain intact. - The cycle monitors for damage to the contour floor from the tool tip.
-This tool tip results from the radius R, the radius of the tool tip R_TIP, and the point angle T-ANGLE. - Keep in mind that the active tool radius of the chamfering tool must be smaller than or equal to the radius of the rough-out tool.
+This tool tip results from the radius R, the radius of the tool tip R\TIP, and the point angle T-ANGLE. - Keep in mind that the active tool radius of the chamfering tool must be smaller than or equal to the radius of the rough-out tool.
 Otherwise, the control might not be able to completely chamfer all edges.
 The effective tool radius is the radius of the cutting length of the tool.
-This tool radius results from T-ANGLE and R_TIP from the tool table. - The cycle considers the miscellaneous functions M109 and M110.
+This tool radius results from T-ANGLE and R\TIP from the tool table. - The cycle considers the miscellaneous functions M109 and M110.
 During the inside and outside machining of circular arcs the control keeps the feed rate constant at the cutting edge for inside and outside radii.